-If you live with someone who has dementia or learning difficulties, you could be missing out on a council tax discount.
+If you live with someone who has dementia or learning difficulties, you might be eligible for a council tax discount, which could knock up to 25% off your bills.

 Most adults have to pay council tax.
 You pay it whether you own or rent your home.
-If you live on your own, you are able to claim a 25% discount.
-It’s called the single person discount.
+If you live on your own, you are able to claim a 25% discount, known as the single person discount.

 If you live with someone who has dementia then they get a ‘disregard’ rather than a discount.